Techainer/norfair/README.md

 Using Norfair, you can add tracking capabilities to any detector with just a few lines of code.

+This fork was maintained by Techainer.
+It's attempt to assign a track id to each object instead of return a list of new object after tracking.

 ## Features

 - Any detector expressing its detections as a series of `(x, y)` coordinates can be used with Norfair.
 This includes detectors performing object detection, pose estimation, and instance segmentation.